riju-maiti/etcd-test-composer/README.md

 ### Assertions

 [Antithesis SDKs allow users to define test properties](https://antithesis.com/docs/using_antithesis/sdk/#test-properties) directly within their application.
-There are two types of properties found in this repository.
+There are four types of properties found in this repository.

 #### Sometimes Assertions